-Crow’s is launching the third year of paid Artist Cross-Training Programs (AXTP) designed to provide cross-disciple paid training and flexible employment for under-employed arts-workers in our theatre and broader arts community.
+Crow’s is launching the fourth year of paid Artist Cross-Training Programs (AXTP) designed to provide cross-discipline paid training and flexible employment for under-employed arts-workers in our theatre and broader arts community.

-Each year, the program will roll out cross-training cohorts catering to specific training requirements: including performer/creators in production, writers in direction, technicians in design, actors in playwriting, and various combinations.
-Providing training and jobs for under-employed arts-workers will be top priority for all cohorts.
+Each year, the program rolls out cross-training cohorts catering to specific training requirements: including performer/creators in production, writers in direction, technicians in design, actors in playwriting, and various combinations.
+Providing training and jobs for under-employed arts-workers is a top priority for all cohorts.

-In this, the third year of the program, the cohort will focus on developing skills and experience in theatrical direction, management, and producing for any artist, technician, production or other arts-workers who is interested.
+In this, the fourth year of the program, the cohort will focus on developing skills and experience in theatrical direction, production management, and producing for any artist, technician, production or other arts-worker who is interested.